Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 POST[PostToolUse: evidence and hash]

-VER["Verifier: check against validation, verdict"]
+VER["Verifier: cross-check with validation, verdict"]

-SAFETY["Safety: veto on critical_risk"]
+SAFETY["Safety: veto at critical_risk"]

 DISPUTE["Dispute: diff in requirements/hooks/validation"]